K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Rails
-description: Here is a concise guide to implemente authentication functionality without any third-party library in your rails applications.
+description: "Here is a concise guide to implemente authentication functionality without any third-party library in your rails applications."
 ---
 # Create author resources